Chukwuip/ITRES1007/problem_4_solution.md

 # Solution

 Requirements analysis is a crucial step in any data collection project, as it helps ensure that the data collected aligns with the goals and objectives of the research.
 In the context of collecting data from Twitter and Facebook for studying comments related to the 2019 Indian general election, here are some important questions to ask during the requirements analysis:
+I will be asking some series of questions under the following sub headings.

 **1. Research Objectives:**